fatcrapinmybutt/fredprime-legal-system/README.md

    ```
    Use `process` instead of `gui` to run without the graphical interface.

+## Configuration

+The helper scripts read a few optional environment variables.
+In particular,
+`FRED_STAGE2_URL` and `FRED_STAGE2_SHA256` are used by
+`FRED_Codex_Bootstrap.py` to download and verify the stage two archive.
+You can
+also set `LITIGATION_DATA_DIR` to control where the unpacker writes its logs and
+extracted files.

 ## Generating the system JSON
 Run the Python helper to build the litigation system definition.
 The `-v` flag
 enables informative logging and `-vv` enables debug output: